MinixChain/MinixChain/pallets/threshold-signature/README.md

   `control_block`: The first element is inner pubkey, and the remaining elements are merkle proof.
 For example, merkle proof may be `[tag_hash(pubkey_BC), tag_hash(pubkey_AC)]`.

-  `message`: Message used in the signing process.
+  `message`: Message used in the signing process, it is also the block height where the signature exists.

   `call`: The transaction that needs to be called after the threshold signature verification is passed.